April 6, 2019

 Tayer instead asked that elected officials pursue policies that would encourage the development of “more moderate-size homes” along transit corridors, something HAB suggested in its report to council.

 “We ask you to work first on these no-cost solutions,” Tayer said.

 Aside from a brief mention from Brockett that the discussion should include “policies as well as taxes,” council did not debate at all any regulatory changes as a means of increasing affordable housing.

 Councilwoman Lisa Morzel proposed a fee on demolitions, “most” of which, she said, “are completely ridiculous.”
 The idea of a tax on second or luxury homes was floated as well, and drew support across members, except for Carlisle, who questioned the legality.

 City Attorney Tom Carr said that, while there are some restrictions in state law, a workaround could possible be found.
 Summit County, he noted, has adopted a second-home tax.

 Even if the property tax were to pass in Boulder County, the expected $20 million in annual revenue would not to go Boulder alone.
 The regional partnership is proposing that 75% of monies collected be distributed to cities based on population; the remaining quarter would fund three countywide programs: down payment assistance, homebuyer counseling and home rehabilitation.

 Boulder’s council members felt that fewer dollars should be directed to the programs and more to cities.
-They also thought that the The final stage of delivering electricity to homes and businesses. should be based on the value of property, not population, which would increase Boulder’s share substantially from the roughly $3.5-$4 million it would get under the current proposal.
+They also thought that the distribution should be based on the value of property, not population, which would increase Boulder’s share substantially from the roughly $3.5-$4 million it would get under the current proposal.